Gradient-Guided Furthest Point Sampling for Robust Training Set Selection: Introduction

 When training data regression targets (labels) are available, supervised training set sampling methods incorporate them into the sampling strategy.
-One type of supervised sampling is domain expertise, where FPS training sets are augmented to contain additional strained and transition state structures, in order to bias the data set towards a specific design principle.\cite{Rowe2020,Deringer2020,Zuo2020} But this approach may introduce human bias, results in mixed model robustness, and become impracticable for larger datasets and more complex models.\cite{Jia2019,MontesdeOcaZapiain2022, Karabin2020, Musil2018-ao} Other supervised sampling methods include iteratively adding configurations when predicted energies differ significantly from reference data,\cite{Smith2018-ij} and combining distances in feature and target-property spaces.\cite{Bernstein2019, Cersonsky2021} Alternatively, dataset generation procedures such as mindless molecules have been proposed to mitigate human intervention.\cite{gould2024,korth2009}
+One type of supervised sampling is domain expertise, where FPS training sets are augmented to contain additional strained and transition state structures, in order to bias the dataset towards a specific design principle.\cite{Rowe2020,Deringer2020,Zuo2020} But this approach may introduce human bias, limit model robustness, and become impracticable for larger datasets and more complex models.\cite{Jia2019,MontesdeOcaZapiain2022, Karabin2020, Musil2018-ao} In contrast, automated supervised sampling methods incorporate labels directly either as sampler loss functions or as sampling metrics.
+They include using enthalpy histograms to filter CUR-sampled datasets\cite{Bernstein2019}, iteratively adding configurations when predicted energies differ significantly from reference data\cite{Smith2018-ij}, as well as a host of active learning methods applied to labeled datasets\cite{Wen2023AdaptiveSubsamplingAL_,Yin2023UncertaintyAL_Generalization, Subedi2024EmpoweringAL_3DMolGraphs}.
+The active learning samplers, while effective, tend to be orders of magnitude more costly than other automated sampling methods.
+Lower cost and widely used alternatives are Principle Covariates Furthest Point Sampling (PCov-FPS) and Principal Covariates CUR Decomposition (PCov-CUR), which seek to maximize distances in both descriptor and label space (in the case of PCov-FPS) and maximize sample `importance' in a joint descriptor–label space (in the case of PCov-CUR).\cite{Cersonsky2021}

 In this work, we introduce a supervised sampling method that combines FPS with a Euclidean force norm bias, which we call Gradient Guided Furthest Point Sampling (GGFPS).
-Forces are the negative gradient of the energy with respect to the atomic positions, are often inherently available in a reference energy calculations, and have long been incorporated into the kernels and loss functions of ML models.\cite{HF,Schatz2000-tz, Chmiela2017-al, Faber2018-vg, Christensen2020-xs}.
-We use the $L^2$ norm of the gradient as shown in Figure \ref{fig:Combined_Figure} (center, yellow)).
+Forces are the negative gradient of the energy with respect to the atomic positions.
+They are often available in reference energy calculations, and have long been incorporated into the kernels and loss functions of ML models.\cite{HF,Schatz2000-tz, Chmiela2017-al, Faber2018-vg, Christensen2020-xs}.
+We use the $L^2$ norm of the gradient, as shown in Figure \ref{fig:Combined_Figure} (right, yellow overlay).
 Additionally, force and Hessian information have been used successfully in dataset binning for training force fields and for active learning.\cite{Huan2017,Panknin2023}